luismadrigal98/ReadsToVariantCallingPip/README.md

 **Solution**: This issue was fixed in version 1.1.
 Ensure you have the latest version of the pipeline.
 The fix ensures proper spacing between fastp parameters.

+#### BAM Merge Overwrite Error
+**Error**: `File 'sample_merged.bam' exists.
+Please apply '-f' to overwrite.
+Abort.`

+**Solution**: This issue was fixed by adding the `-f` flag to samtools merge commands.
+The pipeline now automatically removes corrupted/incomplete files and forces overwrite of existing merged files.

 #### SLURM Job Submission Issues
 **Error**: Jobs not submitting or hanging